-Although the concept of return is fairly intuitive for most people, the way it is calculated and analyzed can be complex, sometimes leading to incorrect conclusions being drawn.
+Although the concept of return is fairly intuitive for most people, the way it is calculated and analyzed can be a bit more complex, sometimes leading to erroneous conclusions.

 What is it?

 Return refers to the financial result associated with an investment decision.

 Darwinex calculates the return for a position or timeframe as a percentage of the equity used for a given position or at the start of a given timeframe.

 - Closed trades / realized profit or losses